Council tax questions regarding coronavirus

 Your Council Tax bill is made up of a number of components.
 In addition to the amount spent by Buckinghamshire Council the bill also includes a precept for the police, fire service and, for many, for their local town or parish council.
 See how the bill is divided and how the Council spends the money.

-Adult Social Care services support some of the most vulnerable members of our community, largely supporting those in old age and adults with disabilities.
+- Our Adult Social Care services support the most vulnerable members of our community, largely supporting those in old age and adults with disabilities.
 In 2020/21 our spending on services for this group is likely to exceed £148m (approximately 38.7% of our revenue budget).
 A proportion of this funding is ring-fenced and can only be spent on these services.

-Our Children’s services look after children and families to keep them safe, supported and improve their health and wellbeing through a number of services and in 2020/21 our spending on these services will be in the region of £77 (approximately 20% of our revenue budget)
+- Our Children’s services look after children and families to keep them safe, supported and improve their health and wellbeing.
+In 2020/21 our spending on these services will be in the region of £77 (approximately 20% of our revenue budget)

 The current status of service deliver can be viewed on our service update page.

-At the same time the council has taken decisions to support people in the community which, together with the impact of the economic crisis, will see council income from other sources fall
+Alongside the impact of the economic crisis, our decision to support people in the community will see our income from other sources fall.